 - Where does this train of thought typically go?

-With skill and practice you can allow these automatic trains of thought to pass through the train station of our mind, allowing them to be what they are: thoughts, not facts!
+With skill and practice you can allow these automatic trains of thought to pass through the train station of your mind, allowing them to be what they are: Thoughts, not facts!

 Also consider what happens when we tell ourselves not to eat a “bad” food, such as, “Don’t eat ice cream.”
 This just sets us up for the next episode of overeating ice cream!

 The same thing happens with thoughts.
-Even if I tell myself, “Don’t think, ‘I’m never going to change!’”, I’ll eventually have that thought anyway so when I do, I’m set up to judge myself for having a thought I told myself not to have!
+If you tell yourself, “Don’t think, ‘I’m never going to change!’”, you’ll eventually have that thought anyway.
+When you do, you’re set up to judge yourself for having a thought you told yourself not to have!

 In an all-thoughts-fit model, the pattern goes something like this instead: